JDT0wn/SQL-Queries/README.md

 2. Afterwards I decide to sort the information by login date so that I have a clearer picture of the activity on a certain timeframe.

 3. Next I order the info by login date, and login time so that my information is in chronological order, and i can view the failed login attempts, which user attempted the login and the time of the attempted login.

+4. I want to go even further and check the failed login attempts by certain dates, from here the OR operater is used to distinguish 2 different dates